Around the Talkative Planet

 CALL FOR PRESENTATIONS:

-“Reading is the new listening,” claims Audible.com.
+“Listening is the new reading,” claims Audible.com.
 This year, TexMoot will investigate many aspects of orality/aurality: literature for listening.
-We welcome presentations about oral poetry, oral storytelling, podcasting, audiobooks, voice acting, theatre, spoken-word poetry, personal narratives, gaming, and other verbal/vocal/auditory genres and/or their appearance in written works.
+We welcome presentations about oral poetry, storytelling, podcasting, audiobooks, voice acting, theatre, spoken-word poetry, personal narratives, gaming, and other verbal/vocal/auditory genres and/or their appearance in written works.
 Presentations can take the form of flash papers, conference-length talks, or creative performances.

 Questions and topics that you may consider include, but are not limited to, the following:

 - How has oral storytelling survived into the digital age?

 - What is the relationship of theatre (or a particular play) to oral storytelling?

 - What is the relationship of film (or a particular movie) to oral storytelling?